América Arias: Legacy

 In her lifetime, El Vedado Maternity Hospital in Havana was renamed in her honor.
 The hospital, an art deco building opened in 1930, was originally named for Elvira Machado, the then-first lady and wife of President Gerardo Machado.
 Following Machado's ouster in the Cuban Revolution of 1933, Havana Mayor Miguel Mariano Gómez renamed the hospital in honor of his mother.
 The hospital helped poor and single women in Havana.

-The are several monuments and streets named in Arias' honor in Havana and other cities around the country.
+There are several monuments and streets named in Arias' honor in Havana and other cities around the country.
 In February 2002, the Office of the Historian of the City of Havana unveiled a bust of America Arias, designed by sculptor Juan Salvador.
 The bust in located in front of the Granma Memorial in Old Havana.